squiggle-lang/squiggle-lang.org/tutorial/chapter/8/index.md

 title: "JavaScript interoperability"
 ---

 JavaScript and Squiggle are friends.
 Because Squiggle just compiles down to JavaScript files, it's trivial to call Squiggle code from JavaScript, or vice- versa.
-Squiggle uses all the same data as JavaScript, so you don't even have to convert anything
+Squiggle uses all the same data as JavaScript, so you don't even have to convert anything.

 ## Arity problems